DISCOVER THE HIDDEN TREASURES OF MOROCCO AND ITS RICH CULTURE ON THIS 10 DAYS TOUR FROM CASABLANCA

 During Roman occupation of Morocco, Volubilis was the powerful ancient capital and administrative centre of Roman Africa and prospered economically.
-Volubilis developed from the 3rd century B.C. as a Berber settlement and grew under Roman rule in the 1st century A.D.
-The Roman city fell to local tribes in c.285 A.D. and was never retaken by Rome.
-By the 11th century Volubilis had been abandoned after the seat of power was relocated to Fes.
-The ruins remained intact until the earthquake in 1820.
 Among the most famous of the ruins are the luxury villas with their water tanks, large courtyard beautiful mosaic floors, various pavilions, Basilica, Triumphal Arch built in 217 A.D and more than 300 temples.
 It was UNESCO World Heritage listed in 1997.

 Continue your journey to the ancient, vibrant and the UNESCO listed Imperial city of Fes.
 This city is a north eastern Imperial Moroccan city referred to as “The Mecca of the West or The Athens of Africa“, also being the country’s capital of knowledge and culture.
 Fes is renowned for its exciting and colourful Fes El Bali walled Medina, its medieval Marinid architecture, vibrant souks and old world atmosphere and charm.
 (Overnight in Fes).

 On the 4th day of your 10 days tour from Casablanca and after a tasty Moroccan breakfast in your charming Riad, today you will begin a full day Heritage tour of Fes, with your expert Grand Morocco local guide.
 (Walking tour with some transportation between sites).

 • Begin with a visit to the 12th century Bab Boujloud or “blue gate”, to observe its stunning blue and green ceramics.

-- Visit the largest royal palace in Morocco (Dar el Makhzen) with its seven golden doors, learn about the significance of the intricate decor and marvel at it’s wonderful golden gate made of marble, copper and glorious mosaics.
+• Visit the largest royal palace in Morocco, Dar el Makhzen, exhibiting its seven golden doors and marvel at its wonderful golden gate, made of marble, copper and glorious mosaics.

 • Experience the panoramic view of the city from Borj Sud, an ancient fortress on a hill, from where you can view the UNESCO listed ancient Medina of Fes.